tobymao/sqlglot/README.md

 SELECT FUN(a) FROM x
 ```

-### Parse Errors
+### Parser Errors
-A syntax error will result in an parse error.
+A syntax error will result in a parser error.
 ```python
 transpile("SELECT foo( FROM bar")
 ```